Where to Go, Stay & Dine in Beverly Hills

 Beverly Hills isn’t just for the “rich and famous”.
 We found a list from the Tourism Office of 50 free things to do in this city for everyone and every budget.

-We are grateful to the LUXE Rodeo Drive Hotel in Beverly Hills and staff that hosted us during our stay.
+Thanks to SLS Hotel in Beverly Hills and staff that hosted us during our stay.
 Until next time Beverly Hills!